 (C) a dose to the skin or an organ or tissue other than the treatment site that exceeds by

+(i)50 rem (0.5 Sv) or more the expected dose to that site from the procedure if the administration had been given in accordance with the written directive prepared or revised before administration; and

-50 rem (0.5 Sv) to an organ or tissue and 50% or more of the dose expected from the administration defined in the written directive (excluding, for permanent implants, seeds that were implanted in the correct site but migrated outside the treatment site).
+(ii) 50 percent or more of the expected dose to that site from the procedure if the administration had been given in accordance with the written directive prepared or revised before administration .

+(2) For permanent implant brachytherapy, the licensee shall report the administration of radioactive material or radiation from radioactive material (excluding sources that were implanted in the correct site but migrated outside the treatment site) that results in:

+(A) the total source strength administered differing by 20 percent or more from the total source strength documented in the post-implantation portion of the written directive;

+(B) the total source strength administered outside of the treatment site exceeding 20 percent of the total source strength documented in the post-implantation portion of the written directive; or

+(C) an administration that includes any of the following:

+(i) the wrong radionuclide;

+(ii) the wrong individual or human research subject;

+(iii) sealed source(s) implanted directly into a location discontiguous from the treatment site, as documented in the post-implantation portion of the written directive; or

+(iv) a leaking sealed source resulting in a dose that exceeds 50 rem (0.5 Sv) to an organ or tissue.

-(2) The licensee shall report any event resulting from intervention of a patient or human research subject in which the administration of radioactive material, or radiation from radioactive material, results or will result in an unintended permanent functional damage to an organ or a physiological system, as determined by a physician.
+(3) The licensee shall report any event resulting from patient intervention in which the administration of radioactive material, or radiation from radioactive material, results or will result in an unintended permanent functional damage to an organ or a physiological system, as determined by a physician.

-(3) The licensee shall notify the agency by telephone no later than the next calendar day after discovery of the medical event.
+(4) The licensee shall notify the department by telephone no later than the next calendar day after discovery of the medical event.

-(4) The licensee shall submit a written report to the agency within 15 calendar days after discovery of the medical event.
+(5) The licensee shall submit a written report to the department within 15 calendar days after discovery of the medical event.
 The written report shall include the following, excluding the individual's name or any other information that could lead to identification of the individual:

 (A) the licensee's name and radioactive material license number;

-(B) a description of the licensed source of radiation involved, including, for radioactive material, the kind, quantity, chemical and physical form, source and/or device manufacturer, model number, and serial number, if applicable;
+(B) a description of the licensed source of radiation involved, including, for radioactive material, the kind, quantity, chemical and physical form, source and device manufacturer, model number, and serial number, if applicable;

 (C) the name of the prescribing physician;